yuanmohe/yuanmohe_hugo_site/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hello, world!

+I am a computational social scientist with expertise in identifying and employing the most effective data and methods to analyse social issues.
+I am passionate about data science and artificial intelligence, focusing not only on harnessing their power to enhance our understanding of society and humanity but also on evaluating their social impacts.

-I am a PhD candidate in the [Department of Methodology](https://www.lse.ac.uk/methodology) and the [Data Science Institute](https://www.lse.ac.uk/DSI) at the [London School of Economics and Political Science](https://www.lse.ac.uk/).
+I am currently a PhD candidate in the [Department of Methodology](https://www.lse.ac.uk/methodology) and the [Data Science Institute](https://www.lse.ac.uk/DSI) at the [London School of Economics and Political Science](https://www.lse.ac.uk/).
 I hold an MSc in Applied Social Data Science from LSE and a BSc in Social Sciences from [University College London](https://www.ucl.ac.uk/).

 My PhD research examines how daily behaviours and social interactions reflect and reinforce socioeconomic inequality, using large-scale digital trace data and advanced computational methods (such as machine learning, natural language processing, and social network analysis).
-More broadly, I am interested in not only harnessing the potential of data science and AI to improve our understanding of society and humanity but also evaluating the impacts of such technologies.

 Please find my [industry resume](/uploads/YuanmoHe_resume.pdf) or [academic CV](/uploads/Yuanmo_He_Academic_CV.pdf) (last updated 15 March 2024).